-The Delaware Charity Challenge indoor triathlon is a run, row, bike triathlon that will take place January 7, 2017.
-Teams can also raise money for their favorite cause through the Race to Raise fundraising competition.
+The Delaware Charity Challenge indoor triathlon is a fun and competitive run, row, bike triathlon.
+Teams can also raise money for their favorite nonprofit cause through the Race to Raise fundraising competition.

 The Delaware Charity Challenge winter indoor triathlon is the most fun event that kicks off the new year.